ARMmbed/mbed-client/docs/Introduction.md

-# mbed Client API
+# ARM mbed Client overview

-## Introduction

-mbed Client is an OS-agnostic embedded software library that provides the means to connect and manage constrained embedded devices to web applications through the mbed Device Server (mbed DS).
+ARM mbed Client is a library that provides the means to connect constrained embedded devices to mbed Device Connector Service, mbed Device Server and to mbed-enabled cloud services from our partners.

-The mbed Device Client API allows mbed OS developers to create applications with LWM2M features.
-These features are described in the [Lightweight Machine to Machine Technical Specification](http://technical.openmobilealliance.org/Technical/technical-information/release-program/current-releases/oma-lightweightm2m-v1-0); they include high level APIs to manage devices on mbed DS, securely communicate with internet services over the industry standard TLS/DTLS, and fully control the endpoint and application logic.
+The mbed Client high-level APIs allow mbed OS developers to create applications with LWM2M features as described in the [Lightweight Machine to Machine Technical Specification](http://technical.openmobilealliance.org/Technical/technical-information/release-program/current-releases/oma-lightweightm2m-v1-0):

+- Manage devices on mbed Device Server.
+- Securely communicate with internet services over the industry standard TLS/DTLS.
+- Fully control the endpoint and application logic.

 The API is written in C++ to allow quick application development.

-## mbed Client interfaces
+## Manage devices on mbed Device Server

-There are three interfaces between mbed DS and mbed Client:
+There are three interfaces between mbed Device Server and mbed Client:

-- Client registration and deregistration
+- Client Registration and Deregistration
-- Device management and service enablement
+- Device Management and Service Enablement
-- Information reporting
+- Information Reporting

-The API provides an interface to define the application endpoint information.
-This information will be delivered to mbed DS during the registration operation (explained below).
+The API also provides an interface to define the application endpoint information.
+This information will be delivered to mbed Device Server during the registration operation.

-To create an interface for your endpoint:
+To create an interface for your endpoint (client):

 ```
 #include "mbed-client/m2minterfacefactory.h"